Monday - Friday 9:00 AM - 5:30 PM, Pacific Standard Time

 Christian pilgrimage

 Many visitors describe their time at the Church of the Holy Sepulchre as life-changing.
-The opportunity to walk in the footsteps of early Christians and witness the enduring faith of countless pilgrims offers a deep connection to the roots of Christianity.
+Walking in the footsteps of early Christians and witnessing the enduring faith of countless pilgrims offers a deep connection to Christianity’s roots.
 The church’s complex history, spanning centuries of devotion, conflict, and restoration, makes it a remarkable destination for Christians and history enthusiasts alike.

 As you continue your Christian tour to Israel, this visit will undoubtedly be a highlight, enriching your spiritual journey and understanding of the faith’s profound legacy in the Holy Land.